NAME OF ORGANISATION

 OVERVIEW

-The core IT and business characteristics content has remain relatively unchanged for 2006-07.
-The detailed IT content included for 2005-06 has been removed and is being replaced with detailed innovation content.
+The core IT and business characteristics content has remained relatively unchanged since 2006-07.
 In general, innovation content is more onerous and conceptually complex than IT content.
 Core business characteristics content includes the activity of the business, the number of locations, whether the business is home based; employment including casuals, full/part time, turnover and pay arrangements; age of business; foreign ownership; trade status; franchising and other co-operative arrangements; measures used to assess business performance; debt and equity finance; markets and competition; and, core annual indicators of innovation and IT use.

 PURPOSE

-The benefits of the new Integrated Business Characteristics Strategy include:
+The benefits of the Integrated Business Characteristics Strategy (IBCS) include:

 The BCS aims to collect key measures on business characteristics to develop more relevant and effective government industry policies, supporting the Australian businesses particularly, the small and medium businesses.
 The data collected will support the BLD and will be used to build a statistical longitudinal database for public and private sector analysts.
 It is aimed to provide users with business characteristics data augmented with financial data from administrative sources and other existing ABS surveys.

 Population and cross-classified outputs can be produced for most BCS content not just BUIT and Innovation The much larger volume of characteristics data (particularly, annual indicators of innovation and the ability to produce cross-classified outputs) has expanded the range of outputs..
-These additional outputs, as well as the BLD CURF (and other analytical outputs) when released, result in a substantial increase in the amount of these types of information.
-The BCS also enables the production of a range of statistics that is complementary to financial data produced by the Annual Integrated Collection (AIC).
+These additional outputs, as well as the BLD CURF (and other analytical outputs), result in a substantial increase in the amount of these types of information.
+The BCS also enables the production of a range of statistics that is complementary to financial data produced by the Annual Industry Statistics (AIS) BSC.

-Key users of both the BLD and population (cross-classified) outputs are Department of Industry, Tourism and Resources (DITR), Department of Education, Science and Training (DEST), Department of Communication, Information Technology and the Arts (DCITA), Treasury and the Productivity Commission.
+Key users of both the BLD and population (cross-classified) outputs are Department of Industry, Department of Communication, Productivity Commission, CSIRO, Department of Education, Department of Employment, Treasury, Department of Agriculture, Department of Environment.

 SCOPE